dentarg/auth0-blog/_posts/2017-01-11-how-to-configure-create-react-app.markdown

 ```

-A user will have to rename it to `.env` once the create-react-app finish installing the react-scripts.
+A user will have to rename it to `.env` once the `create-react-app` tool is done installing the `react-scripts`.
 You should add this instruction to the `README` file.

 **Note:** *CRA* already includes support for custom env variables if you're open to prefixing their names with **REACT_APP**.